 You know how you feel as though you’ve ‘earned’ a big breakfast after going to the gym or exercising?
 It’s the same for your dog.
 Letting them do something to ‘earn’ their food is a really positive experience for dogs.
 Simple things like cutting some kibble-sized holes in an old drink bottle and filling it with dry food at dinner time so they have to push the bottle around to release the food are really easy ways to keep your dog mentally stimulated.

-Dr Katrina says mental exercise can be as important as physical exercise for dogs, but it’s a great way to build up trust between you and your pup – as long as the reward is worth it!
-Once you’ve mastered the important basics like sit, stay and drop, why not have some fun with high five, play dead and rollover?
+Dr. Katrina says mental exercise can be as important as physical exercise for dogs, and it’s a great way to build up trust between you and your pup – as long as the reward is worth it!
+Once you’ve mastered the important basics like sit, stay and drop, why not have some fun with high five, play dead and roll over?
 Check out our full range of pet products in the natural pet store, including our new range of delicious ‘Clean Feeding’ treats that will make training time twice as fun and delicious!